 Slow Drainage

-One of the first signs of a clogged or dirty drain is slow drainage.
-If water takes longer than usual to go down, it’s likely due to a build-up of food particles, grease, and soap scum.
+Slow drainage is one of the first signs of a clogged or dirty drain.
+If the water isn’t going down as quickly as it should, there’s probably a build-up of food particles, grease, and soap scum.

 Unpleasant Smells